jasyohuang/tv-mcp/README.md

 - Use standard timeframes (15m, 1h, 1D)
 - Check symbol format (e.g., "BTCUSDT" not "BTC")

-**2. Rate limiting:**
+**2. Empty arrays or rate limiting:**
+- If you get empty results, you may have hit TradingView's rate limits
+- Wait 5-10 minutes between query sessions
-- The server automatically handles API limits
+- The server automatically handles retries
-- Wait a few seconds between requests
 - KuCoin and BIST have the most reliable data

 **3. Claude Desktop not detecting the server:**